AtzoriMarco/OF2025_Erlangen/Notes.md

 tutorials/incompressibleFluid/pitzDailySteady
 ```

-#### Suggested exercise:
+#### Suggested exercises:
 We used our first RANS model:
 1. What is the meaning of time evolution in this kind of simulation?
-What is the distinction bewtween *pitzDailySteady* and *pitzDaily*?
+What is the distinction between *pitzDailySteady* and *pitzDaily*?
 2. Find other available turbulence model, test them and discuss how the solution changes.

 ## Step 2: snappyHexMesh